ramoshe/proj2-FSJS-dataPageAndFilter/README.md

-# Project 2 - Data Pagination and Filtering
+# FSJS Project 2 - Data Pagination and Filtering
  The second project for the Full Stack JavaScript Techdegree program at Treehouse

  Project Description: